-Leveraging the innovation of FABACs in health care, the authors developed a specific FABAC based on a cholesterol-solubilizing moiety, i.e., saturated fatty acid, and a bile acid (cholic acid) as the vehicle to enable secretion into bile and entry into the enterohepatic circulation for potential skin benefits.
-This compound was chosen for its relatively low molecular weight and lipophilicity, allowing it to penetrate skin, affect cholesterol on the cell membrane level and facilitate other mechanisms.
-Previous proteomic data has proven the activities of FABACs in enhancing ATP-binding cassette (ABCA1) cholesterol transporter and competitively inhibiting stearoyl-CoA desaturase (SCD1) enzyme.
+Leveraging the innovation of FABACs in health care, the authors developed a specific FABACa based on a cholesterol-solubilizing moiety, i.e., saturated fatty acid, and a bile acid (cholic acid) as the vehicle to enable secretion into bile and entry into the enterohepatic circulation for potential skin benefits.3, 4 This compound was chosen for its relatively low molecular weight and lipophilicity, allowing it to penetrate skin, affect cholesterol on the cell membrane level and facilitate other mechanisms.
+Previous proteomic data has proven the activities of FABACs5-7 in enhancing ATP-binding cassette (ABCA1) cholesterol transporter and competitively inhibiting stearoyl-CoA desaturase (SCD1) enzyme.
 Therefore, it was hypothesized that the developed FABAC would affect skin in similar ways.

 In this paper, the mechanisms of ABCA1 cholesterol transporter and SCD1 enzyme in the skin are detailed first, highlighting the structure-activity relationships (SARs) involved.
-Following this, in vitro screenings of the FABAC active are described; screenings determined the level that activity was occurring.
-Interestingly, compiled results suggest activities comparable to retinoic acid—the only drug currently prescribed for skin aging and known for anti-acne effects (see Page 46 for more on this ingredient).
+Following this, in vitro screenings of the FABACa active are described; screenings determined the level that activity was occurring.
+Interestingly, compiled results suggest activities comparable to retinoic acid—the only drug currently prescribed for skin aging and known for anti-acne effects (see Isaacman et al. article for more on this ingredient).
 However, retinoic acid acts through nuclear receptors, whereas the new FABAC is believed to act on cellular membrane transporters and competitively inhibit enzymes by depleting cholesterol from the membrane, thereby changing membrane fluidity and the exposure of membrane-anchored receptors.
 This milder yet effective mode of action is an attractive option due to its larger margin of safety.

 Cholesterol in Skin